 Tuition Installment Payment Plan (TIPP)

 The Tuition Installment Payment Plan (TIPP) allows you to pay your account balance in installments over the semester.
 For fall and spring, there are four monthly payments; for summer, there are two.
 While you are in good standing with the TIPP, your account will not accrue late fees and will not have a balance hold placed on it.
-The cost of TIPP enrollment per semester is a $40 nonrefundable fee during fall or spring or a $20 fee for summer.
-More information is available here.
+There is a nonrefundable fee per semester to enroll in the TIPP.
+The fee and more information is available here.

 Students can be sponsored by by the military, another country, employers, school districts, etc. K-State will bill approved sponsors and will temporarily move the charges from the student's account to the sponsor's account.
 However, students are ultimately responsible for the charges if payment is not submitted by the sponsor.
 More information is available here.